pleszkowicz/web3-wallet-connect/README.md

 ### NFT Sell and Buy

-In order to sell NFT, smart-contract requires to set `approval`, which is grnting permission for smart contract address to manage or transfer NFT on behalf of the owner.
-Once this operation is performed, other community members are allowed to buy NFT at specific price.
+In order to sell NFT, smart-contract requires to set `approval`, which is  permission granting for smart contract address to manage or transfer NFT ownership on behalf of the owner.
+If approval is performed, other web app users are allowed to buy NFT at price specified by owner.

-Owner can withdraw `approval` at any point of time, allowing other users only to view.
+Also, an owner can withdraw `approval` at any point of time, allowing other users to view only.
+Whole logic is well docummented and tested on [hardhat-smart-contract](https://github.com/pleszkowicz/hardhat-smart-contract).

 ## Contributing